Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 Another benefit of finding the first principal component of a dataset is that it allows us to *reduce* the dimensionality of our dataset from two dimensions to one.
 We call the point on a line that is nearest to a given point the **projection** of that point onto the line; in the figure above, the projection of each point onto the line is shown in red.
 As a result, the collection of projections of a collection of data points onto their first principal component gives a one-dimensional representation of the data.

-This may not seem useful at all.

-* Note also that we can *reduce* the dimensionality of our dataset from two dimensions to one by mapping each point to its projection onto the line of best fit.

-* Show original figure and projections against PCA line.

-* Say that we wanted to generalize this to three-dimensional space.
-We might find the line through the data minimizing the sum of squared distances to the lines, or it might be that the line is insufficient to this end.
-Maybe instead we find the plane (a two-dimensional object) to minimize the sum of squared distances from each point to its nearest point on the plane.
+Dimension reduction may not seem useful at all, but it becomes more powerful as we increase the number of dimensions.
+With that in mind, say that we wanted to generalize the ideas above to three-dimensional space.
+The first principal component would offer a one-dimensional explanation of the variance in the data, but perhaps a line is insufficient to this end.
+Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the plane would reduce the dataset to two dimensions, as shown in the figure below.

-* Visual of plane through three-d data?
+* Insert visual of plane through three-d data.

-* It is impossible to provide visual intuition for extending this concept into higher dimensions, but to generalize our idea for dimension reduction, we are looking for a *d*-dimensional "hyperplane" that explains as most variation in an *n*-dimensional dataset as possible, where *n* < *d*, meaning the hyperplane that minimizes the sum of squared distances from each data point to its nearest point on the hyperplane.
+Our three-dimensional minds will not permit us the intuition needed to visualize the extension of this idea into higher dimensions, but it is possible to generalize these concepts mathematically.
+Given a collection of *m* data points (vectors) in *n*-dimensional space, we are looking for a *d*-dimensional **hyperplane**, or an embedding of *d*-dimensional space inside *n*-dimensional space, such that the sum of squared distances from the points to the hyperplane is minimized.

+We will see some biological examples in the next

+* It is impossible to provide visual intuition for extending this concept into higher dimensions, but to generalize our idea for dimension reduction,

 * The mathematics for performing this task is over 100 years old (CITE?) and is called **principal components analysis**; a closely related concept is called **singular value decomposition** by mathematicians.